Dads In The Delivery Room – What NOT To Do

 Ask For Gloves

-Asking to wear things like gloves or a gown over your clothes makes your partner feel dirty or gross.
-Show her that you aren't disgusted by her.
-My favorite experience with Dads in labor is always with the Dad that gets in there to help me turn his wife, change her pad, wipe the throw-up off her chin, and doesn't think twice about it.
+I imagine that asking to wear things like gloves or a gown over your clothes makes your partner feel dirty or gross.
+In my opinion, show her that you aren't disgusted by her.
+Honestly, in real life my favorite Dads in labor are always the Dad that gets in there to help me turn his wife, change her pad, wipe the throw-up off her chin, and doesn't think twice about it.
 These are real men.
-What do you really need gloves for anyway?
-And will you be asking to wear gloves to hold the baby that just came out of her body?
-Because that's just weird…
+And if you ask to wear gloves to hold the baby that just came out of her body?
+Don’t even get me started…Because that's just weird..

 Compare Her To Other People

 I will never forget the time that I was laboring with a woman whose partner was a paramedic.
-He claimed to had done “twelve” {eye roll} deliveries on the field and is totally experienced with childbirth {double eye roll}.
+He claimed to had done…and I quote “twelve” {eye roll} deliveries on the field and is totally experienced with childbirth {double eye roll}.
 Well, all that is great but when he started telling her that she was taking so much longer than any other woman he'd seen, I threw up in my mouth a little bit.

-Don't ever make your wife feel like her pain threshold is too low, her labor is too long, or any other possible comparison to other women you can think of.
+DO NOT ever make your wife feel like her pain threshold is too low, her labor is too long, or any other possible comparison to other women you can think of.

-Tell Her To “Stop”
+Tell Her To “Stop

 Yikes!
 If you want to get your head bit off, tell your wife to “stop” during labor.
 Stop yelling, stop being so loud, stop breathing like that, stop crying… none of it is a good idea.
 Every woman labors differently.
 Some women are loud, some women are silent.
 If you are annoyed with the way she has chosen to express her discomfort or pain, it's better for you to never mention it for the rest of your life.